DePizzottri/NomaDB/paper/TechReport_EN.md

 Among other things, the causality tracking mechanisms are used in the other fields of science, in particular sociology and social networks researches [[10]](https://arxiv.org/pdf/1304.4058.pdf).
 And disadvantages, in particular, version vector, are espasially strong.

 ## CRDT.
+Based on the experience of distributed databases with master-master replication and generalizing the methods of data reconsilation in systems with non-strict data consistency there was introdused Confict Free Replicated Datatypes.
+Use of such structures guarantees strict-evetual consistency [3].
+Among other things, CRDT in explicit forms already uses, or are going to use some moders databases: for example Microsoft Cosmos DB [[28]](https://docs.microsoft.com/en-us/azure/cosmos-db/multi-region-writers) and Redis [[27]](http://lp.redislabs.com/rs/915-NFD-128/images/WP-RedisLabs-Redis-Conflict-free-Replicated-Data-Types.pdf).

+There are two types of CRDT exists [[23]](https://hal.inria.fr/inria-00555588/document):
+* CmRDT - operations oriented CRDT (op-based CRDT, Commmutative RDT).
+Syncronization in that CRDT is perfomed by kind of atomic broadcast of update operations.
+Such operations must commute in order to converge to equal state for that structure.
+* СvRDT - state oriented (state-based CRDT, Convergent RDT).
+Syncronization in that CRDT is perfomed by state dissemination, wich is in turn merged in one by perfoming spesial operation.
+There is exist modification, δ-CRDT, performing replication by dissemination not only full state, but only the modified part.

+Each of type has its advandejes and disadvnantages:
++ CmRDT
+	+ **+** low traffic rate on opertaions broadcast
+	+ **-** requires atomic broadcast type of commutication
+	+ **-** dependent of curtain type requires cousal order of opertaions broadcast

++ δ-CvRDT
+	+ **+** gossip-based state dissemination protocol
+	+ **-** requires additional metainformation to track cousal relations
+	+ **-** traffic rate can be higher than for CmRDT

 ## Paper Scheme.